marksherriff/cs3240-s23-website/project.md

 __Due:__ {{site.data.semesterinfo.sprint_1.meeting_dates}}

 __Goal:__ Have your initial meeting as a team and determine who will be doing what on the team.
 This meeting can be any time between when your team is formed and your sprint check meeting with your TA on either {{site.data.semesterinfo.sprint_1.meeting_dates}}.
 The Scrum Master of each team MUST complete this form with the team as a part of the Sprint: [Team Declaration Form]({{ site.data.externallinks.team_declaration_form }}).
-Also, Scrum Masters should initialize the team GitHub repo through [GitHub Classroom]({{ site.data.externallinks.github_classroom }}).
+Also, Scrum Masters should initialize the team GitHub repo through [GitHub Classroom]({{ site.data.externallinks.github_classroom_project }}).
 Please use your assigned team number for the identifier when prompted (e.g. A-03).
 Other team members can then go to that link and accept the assignment, selecting the proper team.

 __Requirements:__  Complete the Team Declaration form above ASAP.
 Initialize your GitHub repo and have all team members join.

-__TEAM EVALS:__ No Team Evals this week.
+__Team Evals:__ No Team Evals this week.

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 (No, you won't have much to report this week, but think about what's coming up and discuss that.)